Cogmasters/concord/README.md

 ## Implementation

-Orca is implemented in plain C, but we also use C++'s namespace to organize symbols so we could establish 1-1 mappings between Orca APIs and supported rest APIs.
+Orca is implemented primarily in plain C, but we also use C++'s namespace to organize symbols so we could establish 1-1 mappings between Orca APIs and supported REST APIs.

 Establishing these 1-1 mappings has two purposes:

 1. Reduce the need of documenting every Orca API

-2. Reduce our user's cognitive burden of having to read both Orca API documenation and supported rest API documentation.
+2. Reduce our user's cognitive burden of having to read both Orca API documenation and supported REST API documentations.

+Orca is implemented in two parts: All the functions that do the heavy lifting are implemented in plain C code.
+The functions that can be mapped to REST APIs are wrapped in C++'s namespace to establish the 1-1 mappings.

-Orca is implemented with minimum external dependencies to make bot deployment deadly simple.
+Orca's implemnetation has minimum external dependencies to make bot deployment deadly simple.

 ## Build